Top things to do in Edinburgh

 ✔️ Well-paced and immersive

 Over 1.5–3 hours, discover the story of Scotch whisky from ingredients to maturation and regional character.
-Many tours include tastings of multiple drams and highlights of Edinburgh’s historic Old Town route.
+Many tours include tastings of multiple drams and highlights of Edinburgh’s Old Town route.

 ✔️ Taste with confidence